Blibbo/Studio/Languages/SHELL/cmd/Command Prompt.md

 ---
 It's made out of two things: a scripting language interpreter and a terminal.
 You can write either commands or file names (to open those files) from this terminal.
-Some commands are built into [[Windows]] (and can be run on their own), others are built into this terminal only.
+Some commands are built into [[Windows]] (and could be run on their own, without this terminal), others are built into this terminal only.

 Commands I listed [[#Commands|here]] are the ones exclusive to the command prompt.
 A reference for all the available commands in the terminal can be found